 Graduate Level Articulation Agreements

-West Virginia Wesleyan offers three Advanced Practice Nursing Concentrations – Nurse-Midwifery and Psychiatric Mental Health Nurse Practitioner through a collaboration with Shenandoah University
+West Virginia Wesleyan offers two Advanced Practice Nursing Concentrations – Nurse-Midwifery and Psychiatric Mental Health Nurse Practitioner through a collaboration with Shenandoah University.

 Transfer Admission Articulation Agreements

 West Virginia Wesleyan College welcomes transfer students from all two-year and four-year colleges, but has specific partnerships with the following colleges to ensure a seamless transfer of courses at Wesleyan:

 Blue Ridge Community and Technical College

 Marshall Community and Technical College